ThanosFisherman/WifiUtils/README.md

 ```

 ### Scanning for WiFi Networks
-You can easily performe a WiFi Network scan like so:
+You can easily perform a WiFi Network scan like so:

 ```java
 WifiUtils.withContext(getApplicationContext()).scanWifi(this::getScanResults).start();

 private void getScanResults(@NonNull final List<ScanResult> results)
  {
     if (results.isEmpty())
     {
         Log.i(TAG, "SCAN RESULTS IT'S EMPTY");